Getting the Right Travel Insurance

-I strongly advise anyone getting travel insurance to read the terms
+Understand the terms & conditions of travel insurance: I strongly advise anyone getting travel insurance to read the terms

 Even before this 10+ year journey I used World Nomads.
 I have used other companies at various stages but the small print and customer service always brought me back to World Nomads.

 Their polices are made specifically with travelers in mind.
 They are an exclusive travel insurance company and not some giant generic conglomerate.

 World Nomads offers great travel specific additions to polices like cover for your gadgets, or adventure sports and trekking.
 You just can't find such a travel centric insurer elsewhere!

 Accidents do happen.
 It's hard to be prepared for them when you are traveling.
 World Nomads can be your safety net for only a few dollars a day.

 7 questions answered about insurance with World Nomads

 - Who can buy it?
 World Nomads Travel Insurance is available to residents in over 150 countries.

 - How can I make a claim?
 Easy.
 With World Nomads Travel Insurance you can make a claim online.
 Either when you are home or when you are still traveling!

 - Can I extend my cover when I'm still traveling?
 Yes!
 Unlike many other travel insurance companies World Nomads allows you to extend your policy from anywhere in the world.